AntonyYue/food_trunk/README.md

 # Food Truck Management System

-This project is a Spring Boot-based application that provides a REST API to manage and query food trucks using an in-memory H2 database.
+This project is a Spring Boot-based application that provides a REST API to  query food trucks using an in-memory H2 database.
 The data is imported from a CSV file, and the system provides paginated results for easy querying.
 The project utilizes several key technologies, including Spring Data JPA, OpenCSV, and Swagger for API documentation.

 ## Features

 - Import food truck data from a CSV file automatically.
 - Store the data in an in-memory H2 database.
 - Provide a REST API to query food truck information.
-- Support paginated query results using `PagingSlicedResult`.
 - API documentation with Swagger UI.
 - Unit testing with JUnit 5 and Mockito.